Cacti/documentation/Discovered-Devices.md

 Below you can see devices that have been found during the scan that did not meet a match criteria.

-You will see the IP that was scanned as well if avaliable the resolved hostname either via DNS or netbios.
+You will see the IP that was scanned as well if available the resolved hostname either via DNS or netbios.

 ![Discovered Devices](images/automation-devices.png)